VegitarianCalc/Alex_VeryReallyGoodPortfolio_BlueStamp/index.md

 # Code
 Here's where you'll put your code.
 The syntax below places it into a block of code.
 Follow the guide [here]([url](https://www.markdownguide.org/extended-syntax/)) to learn how to customize it to your project needs.-->

-# Starter Project

-<iframe width="560" height="315" src="https://www.youtube.com/embed/dIFbhf59PQw?si=9BH6f1EvKj84Bn3K" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-This is a retro game arcade, you can play SNES tetris with the up, down, left, right buttons and rotational knob, it has a screen to display the score and the blocks alongside a START and STOP button.
-- Put simply, all of the input buttons and controls that the player can use will be sent to the micro controller chip in the center and will output movement on the LED display, sound in the peizo buzzer, and the score seen on the top right.
-- Something that was particularly challenging was nailing down the soldering, putting the right amount soldering wire on the circuit and lining it up just straight was hard for me.
-- I have made technical advances in understanding how soldering plays a role into assembly of circuits and projects.

 <!---```c++
 void setup() {
   // put your setup code here, to run once: